pfdubois/BridgeBidding/source/NoTrump.rst

 part of those conventions.
 Note that in either case responder has promised absolutely no points, so generally responder controls the action.

-When 1N is overcalled:
+When 1N is doubled:

-* Double is for penalty except a double of 2♣ is Stayman.
+* Doubling a 2♣ overcall is Stayman.
+* If they make a penalty double, whatever agreements are in place for a :ref:`Runout <runout>` apply.
+* If they make an artificial double, systems are on, redouble being Stayman.
 * A cue-bid of diamonds, hearts, or spades is Stayman.
+* A double of diamonds, hearts, or spades is penalty -- but this is one of those areas where many players treat it as takeout at the two-level.
 * Bids at the 2-level are less than invitational, natural, to play.
 * Bids at the 3-level are game-forcing, natural.
 * Bidding 2NT is natural, invitational and promises a stopper in their suit.